 I like to have Berber carpets at home.
 They are inexpensive, durable, and look very cozy on the floor of any room.
 Berber carpets are steady enough, so you can easily put them in high-traffic areas, like living rooms, entry rooms, and mudrooms.
 Berber carpets never go out of fashion.
 They are easy to maintain.
 Sometimes some dents left by heavy furniture appear on the Berber carpet surface.
 To refresh its look, just fluff it again.

-In order to fluff a berber carpet you have to take a couple of simple steps: First you have to wet a towel and place it on the carpet.
-Then use a hair drying maintaining the heat.
+To fluff a Berber carpet you have to take a couple of simple steps.
+First, you have to wet a towel and place it on the carpet.
+Then use hair drying to maintain the heat.
 Remove the towel and fluff the carpet like you would any other carpet.
-This process will help you remove the dents and restore your carpet's look.
+This process will help you remove the dents and restore your carpet’s look.

 You don’t need to visit even your nearest market to get supplies for the fluffing procedure.
 All the items needed are the ones that are used in every household for one purpose or the other.

 You just need water, a towel, a hairdryer, and a brush.

 The hotter the water, the better.

 Twist the towel as much as you can to squeeze out most of the water.
 You want a very hot and damp towel but not soaking wet as it can damage the subfloor and cause the formation of mold and mildew.

 Step 2.
 Place the towel down

 Lay down the towel on the furniture’s dent.
 You should pat it gently, but make sure you don’t press it too hard.
 The affected area doesn’t need to absorb a lot of water.
 It just has to get some moisture.